virtualous/blog-v3/_posts/2016-08-10-common-jekyll-issues.md

 ---
 title: Jekyll Issues aren't as Bad as You Think
+desc: >-
-desc: For a beginner, Jekyll may seem like a hypersensitive platform.
+  For a beginner, Jekyll may seem like a hypersensitive platform.
 A little deviation in the code will lead to an error or will not output the desired result.
 I have discussed some common issues that occur.
 author: sharathdt
 tags: Jekyll
 image: common-jekyll-issues.png
 layout: post
 permalink: /jekyll-issues/
+published: true
 ---

 <img width="600"   alt="{{page.title}}" title="{{page.title}}" itemprop="thumbnailUrl" class="left half noborder" src="/thumbs/{{page.image}}">